 Symptoms may include:

-- Pain and tenderness around your kneecap
+- Pain and tenderness around your kneecap.

-- Pain with jumping, running, walking, or using stairs
+- Pain with jumping, running, walking or using stairs.

-- Pain when bending or straightening your leg
+- Pain when bending or straightening your leg.

 “When you jump, many athletes do not land properly,” says Kathy.
 “The knees collapse, or bend, inward putting more force through the tendon over your kneecap.
 This may cause micro-tearing which leads to pain and inflammation.”

-- Elevating your knee
+- Elevating your knee.

-- Physical therapy
+- Physical therapy for patellar tendonitis.